Our Most Common Question:

-The maximum diameter of each pendant light added together divided by the total number inches of the surface that the pendants are being placed over.
+The maximum diameter of each pendant light added together divided by the total length of the surface that the pendants are being placed over.

 8+8+8 24 = .22 = 22%

 In this case we would use three of our 767s (max diameter 8) added together (24) and then divided by 108 (the length of our example island).
-The result is a percentage of the overall width that the pendants would take up of the island.
+The result is a percentage of the overall length that the pendants would take up over the island.

 What I love about this equation most is that it boils down the number to a ratio that is manageable and something concrete to talk about when you are having a conversation.
-Some people may prefer a look that is more sparse than 33% whereas others might want a more fuller look and head towards 35% or more.
-There isn't really any wrong answer here, it's all in the eye of the beholder, but numbers generally between 20% - 35% tend to look pretty good generally.
+Some people may prefer a look that is more sparse than 33% whereas others might want a fuller look and head towards 35% or more.
+There isn't really any wrong answer here.
+It's all in the eye of the beholder, but numbers between 20% - 35% tend to look pretty good generally.

-Other considerations might be the width of the bar/island/table that the lights are going over, or additionally if you have lots of headroom like 9 feet or more you can definitely consider sizing up so that the pendants don't look to small or get lost in the space.
+Other considerations might be the width, as well as the length, of the bar/island/table that the lights are going over, or additionally if you have lots of headroom, like 9 feet or more, you can consider sizing up or taller shapes so that the pendants don't look too small or get lost in the space.

-As always at Bicycle glass our team is more than happy to chat with you about your space because each space is unique to each one of our customers and we really want to make a pendant light ensemble that you will be happy with for many years to come.
+As always at Bicycle Glass, our team is more than happy to chat with you about your options because each space is unique, and we really want to make a pendant light ensemble that you will be happy with for many years to come.